 Finally, you need to publish your document as a Private Web Page.
 To do so:

-- Select Publish > Publish as Webpages.
+- Select Share > Publish to web.

 - Under Who has access, choose Login and password required.